ashutoshh09/Email-Automation/README.md

    - In your script project, go to "Publish" > "Deploy as web app."
    - Select "Execute as me" and click on "Deploy."
    - Copy the web app URL.

-2. **GitHub Webhook**:
-   - Go to your GitHub repository settings.
-   - Under "Webhooks," click on "Add webhook."
-   - Enter a title, the web app URL, and select "application/json" as the Content type.
-   - Click on "Save."

 **Testing**:
 1. **Trigger Event**: